howhj/MochiFeed/README.md

     * Stream to watch a video immediately
     * Download audio only
     * Download with custom settings (by passing yt-dlp flags)
+* Store the list of new videos, so that it can be reopened later between feed updates
+* Store data in SQLite instead of text files
+* Proper method to store concurrent curl output, instead of creating a temporary file per channel
+* Use selection menu for unsubscribing, similar to the one for downloading videos
 * A function to retry downloads that failed
-* Use selection menu for unsubscribing, similar to the one for downloading videos
-* Store the list of new videos, so that it can be reopened later between feed updates

 ### Low Priority
 * Prettify output (e.g. progress counter, colours, formatting)